Kurogi-Lab/CAN2/README.md

 an incremental least-squares to optimize associative matrices, and a reinitialization based on asymptotic optimality to avoide local minima of gradient method.
- As a result, the learning has achieved (a) a high accuracy and precision in the approximation of nonlinear functions consisting of different smoothness from region to region, (b) a high interpolation and extrapolation ability,
+ As a result, the CAN2 has achieved (a) a high accuracy and precision in the approximation of nonlinear functions consisting of different smoothness from region to region, (b) a high interpolation and extrapolation ability,